 Increase Ease of the Commute

 Employers should prepare their workplaces and related programs to improve the commuting experience and communicate these efforts to employees.
-A few ways companies can do this include
+A few program companies can introduce to returning employees to support them through these changes include:

 It’s also pertinent to understand and communicate regional transportation changes to employees as they prepare for their commute.